Simple, Understandable Fee

 Retirement account distribution planning (i.e., which dollars to spend each year)

 Areas of Non-expertise

 To use a healthcare analogy, I am more akin to a specialist than a general practitioner.
-I can provide advice on certain topics, including retirement planning, investment planning, tax planning, and charitable planning.
+I can provide advice on certain topics, including retirement planning, tax planning, and charitable planning.
 But I am not, for example, the best person to perform an insurance review or to do estate planning.
 The following are some other topics where my expertise is not very strong.

 - Education planning (e.g., FAFSA or Public Service Loan Forgiveness)